alex/what-happens-when/README.rst

 *In the case of Virtual Keyboard (as in touch screen devices):*

-- When the user puts their finger on a modern capacitive touch screen, a tiny amount of current gets transferred to the finger.
-This completes the circuit through the electrostatic field of the conductive layer and creates a voltage drop at that point on the screen.
-The ``screen controller`` then raises an interrupt reporting the coordinate of the keypress.
+- When a user touches a modern capacitive touch screen, a tiny amount of current is transferred to their finger, completing the circuit through the electrostatic field of the conductive layer and creating a voltage drop at the touch point on the screen.
+The screen controller then detects this change and raises an interrupt, reporting the coordinates of the touch.

-- Then the mobile OS notifies the currently focused application of a press event in one of its GUI elements (which now is the virtual keyboard application buttons).
+- The mobile operating system then notifies the currently focused application of a press event in one of its graphical user interface (GUI) elements, which is now the virtual keyboard application buttons.

 - The virtual keyboard can now raise a software interrupt for sending a 'key pressed' message back to the OS.

-- This interrupt notifies the currently focused application of a 'key pressed' event.
+- This interrupt notifies the currently focused application of a 'key pressed' event, which can trigger the appropriate action in the application.

 Interrupt fires [NOT for USB keyboards]